 In fiscal 2010, the Authority, on behalf of the State of Maine, issued Waste Motor Oil Revenue Bonds to provide for certain response costs related to a waste motor oil disposal site.
 These bonds are special limited obligations of the Authority, payable solely from revenues accumulated in the State of Maine Waste Motor Oil Revenue Fund.
 Amounts in the Waste Motor Oil Revenue Fund are expected to be derived principally from payments of a premium on the purchase within the State of Maine of specified motor vehicle oil.
 The bonds do not constitute a debt or pledge of faith and credit of the Authority or the State, and accordingly, have not been reported in the accompanying financial statements.
-At June 30, 2019, Waste Motor Oil Revenue Bonds outstanding totaled \$8,415,000.
 During fiscal year 2019, the Authority placed funds into an escrow account to defease the remaining balance of the bonds.
+The bonds were redeemed in full during fiscal year 2020.